CareEvolution/mydatahelps-rest-api-node-quickstart/README.md

 This is a command-line app in Node.js.
 To run the app:

 1. Install NodeJS and the Node Package Manager (npm).
-One way to do this is using the Chocolatey software manager.
-Just install Chocolatey and execute this command in an administrator Powershell window: `choco install -y nodejs`.
 2. Clone this repository.
 3. Copy the file `dotenv.sample` and name the new copy `.env`.
 4. Edit the `.env` file and fill in your project ID, service account name, and private key.
 See **Prerequisites** above for more information.
 Be sure to include the begin/end tags “--BEGIN RSA PRIVATE KEY--“ and “--END RSA PRIVATE KEY--" in your private key.